top of page

 Specific muscle engagement/relaxation with easy follow cues

-Postures for leg, core and spine strength
+A variety of postures for leg, core and spine strength

 Varied breath exercises